 I have been active as an independent appraiser of Asian art since 1993, working throughout the USA and Canada for private collectors, attorneys, estate executors, corporate collections, foundations, insurance companies, auction houses, universities, and museums.
-Since 2002, In 2002, I joined the Appraisers Association of America (AAA), admitted then as qualified to appraise artworks in a wide variety of Asian art categories including East Asian (China, Japan, and Korea), South East Asia, India, and Himalaya fine arts and crafts.
+Since 2002, In 2002, I joined the Appraisers Association of America (AAA) as an Accredited Member with specialization areas covering a wide variety of Asian arts including East Asian (China, Japan, and Korea), South East Asia, India, and Himalaya fine arts and crafts.
 Although I possess broad knowledge of diverse types of Asian arts and crafts, both pre-modern and of the modern and contemporary eras, I understand that sometimes highly specialized expertise is required for adequate assessment.
 So, as needed, I engage a small, select group of knowledgeable expert consultant appraisers, dealers, and scholars of Indian, Himalayan, South East Asian, Chinese, and Korean fine and decorative arts, in both the USA and Asia, to work with me on individual appraising and consulting assignments.
 Since 2009 I have been a CERTIFIED MEMBER of the Appraisers Association of America in the fields of Chinese, Japanese, and and Korean arts.

 Please note that although I am based in Lawrence, KS, where I have access to the world-class academic research library of the University of Kansas and to the extensive reference library and famed Asian art collection of the nearby Nelson-Atkins Museum where I formerly worked, I travel extensively to see collections.
 Because of my family ties to New York and my regular visits there to Asian art and appraiser organization events I spend a lot of time in NY, and so clients in the NY area generally do not incur any travel expenses.

 My approach to appraising and all my written reports meet the ethical mandates of the Appraisers Association of America (AAA) and conform in substance to guidelines established by the Uniform Standards of Professional Appraisal Practice (USPAP), established by the Appraisal Foundation, a not-for-profit organization dedicated to the advancement of professional valuation, which has been authorized by The US Congress as the source of appraisal standards and appraiser qualifications.
 I first completed the 15-hour certification course and examination in USPAP in October 2008, and to make sure I fully understand each two-year cycle of updates and revisions to these regulations, I take 7-hour USPAP update courses every two years.
 I have completed these in September 2011, January 2013, and March 2014.
-In February 2009 I became a CERTIFIED MEMBER of the Appraisers Association after passing two subject area certification exams: one in Chinese arts, and the other in Japanese and Korean arts, and an exam on Appraisal Theory and Methodology.
 I strive to keep current with changes to USPAP and other issues concerning the appraising profession, and current IRS tax laws, by subscribing to newsletters for my profession and regularly attending annual meetings of the Appraisers Association of America and Continuing Education Programs on Art Law at the New York University Law School.

 For more information on the types of written reports I produce when completing formal appraisal assignments, please look at the “Written Appraisal Standards” post under the label “Appraisal Info” on my BLOG (click on the word “BLOG,” at the top right of the menu bar of this website).
 My BLOG has other postings relevant to the appraising profession as well.